ahuber33/PALLAS_Collimateurs_Simulation/README.md

 - If you want to have statistics without the visualization, use this command :
 ```
-./PALLAS_CollSim [name of ROOT file] [number of events generated] [number of threads] [name of macro]
+./PALLAS_CollSim [name of ROOT file] [number of events generated] [name of macro] [FileReader ON/OFF] [MultiThreading ON/OFF] [number of threads]

 ```
-For example, with the "PALLAS_phasespace_qm(1411)_preCollimateur.txt" file, there is 106435 lines so 106435 events to generated with some macroparticles associated.
-According to the number of threads used, the simulation will create a ROOT file for each thread and at the end of the simulation.
+For example, if you want to use the "PALLAS_phasespace_qm(1411)_preCollimateur.txt" file, you need to activate the FileReader [ON].
+In this file, there is 106435 lines so 106435 events to generated with some macroparticles associated.
+According to the number of threads used if MT is ON, the simulation will create a ROOT file for each thread and at the end of the simulation.
 All ROOT files will be merged together with a name correspoding to the name given in [name of ROOT file].
 The temporary ROOT files will be removed after the merge.

+Note that it's not necessary to indicate a "number of threads] if the condition on MT is OFF.
+In opposite, you need to put a value if MT is ON.

-Concernign the macro, personnaly I used the vrml.mac but you can create another one.
+Concerning the macro, personnaly I used the vrml.mac but you can create another one.
 Just to remember that you need to write the name of your macro when you launch the simulation.

 - In your macro, you need to specifiy some informations for the Messenger used :
 ```